Entity Attestation Token (EAT) Measured Component

 semantics.

-This section presents a JSON and CBOR data model that implements the
+This section presents coordinated JSON and CBOR data models, each of

 The data model is inspired by the "PSA software component" claim